biocatiit/musclex/docs/Installation/Prerequisites.md

 1. **Install Miniconda**: Refer to the [Miniconda installation guide](https://docs.conda.io/en/latest/miniconda.html) for your operating system.

+Important note: On linux and macOS, you may need to run `source ~/.bashrc` or `source ~/.bash_profile` after installing Miniconda to activate the `conda` command, then close and reopen your terminal.
+On Windows, you will need to search for 'Anaconda Prompt' in the Start Menu and open it.
+It will open a terminal with the `conda` command available.

 2. **Create a New Environment**: For an environment named `myenv` with Python 3.10, use:

    ```bash